taiharry108/tb-project/README.md

 3. Run `setup-env.sh`.
 It generates private and public keys for JWT, creates docker network interface and other necessarily config files.
 4. Run `docker compose -f ./docker-compose.demo.yml up` to spin up all servers.
 5. Run `make migrate-db COMPOSE_FILE=./docker-compose.demo.yml MIGRATION_MESSAGE='init db'` to initialize database
+6. Run `./core-repo/init_db.sql` with a preferred Postgres client.
+7. You should be able to access the application with http://localhost:${WEB_SERVER_PORT}/ac.
+You will be redirected to the login page if this is the first time running.